ligadata-mkhalawi/Kamanja/trunk/docs/source/adapter-ref.rst

    * - Adapter
      - Description
+   * - :ref:`daas-input-adapter-ref`
+     - Input adapter used to ingest data using the REST API
    * - :ref:`dbconsumer-input-adapter-ref`
      - Input adapter used to ingest data from an Oracle database
    * - :ref:`elastic-output-adapter-ref`